Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

 2. Make sure you have at least 20GB of hard disk available for installation.
-We do not recommend installing the Submitty Developer VM DropBox, OneDrive, GoogleDrive, or other cloud storage.
+We do not recommend installing the Submitty Developer VM on DropBox, OneDrive, GoogleDrive, or other cloud storage.

 3. Some developers have had problems running both VirtualBox and